 - Unlike telnet, SSH does not transmit the username and password for login over the network.
 Instead of using the insecure telnet program, you can use the SSH client program to login into your system with a username.

-- It helps in executing the commands on remote servers in a secured manner.
+- It helps in executing the commands on remote servers in a secure manner.

 Strong authentication with SSH keys